mikeperalta1/backup-rotator/README.md

 Currently, only *file* is supported

+### minimum-items < INTEGER >

+Specifies the minimum number of backup files/dirs that must be present before rotating can happen.
+Should be an integer.

+This option doesn't specify how much to rotate on its own, but when rotation is possible.
+It should probably be used with maximum-age or something other than maximum-items.

+For example, when the *minimum-items* value is set to 5, and *target-type* is *file*, the program will not rotate any files until there are at least 5 in the target directory.

 ### maximum-items < INTEGER >

 Specifies the maximum number of backup files/dirs that are allowed in a path before rotating will happen.
 Should be an integer.

-For example, when the *maximum-items* value is set to 5, and *target-type* is *file*, the program will not rotate any files until there are at least 5 in the target directory.
+For example, when the *maximum-items* value is set to 500, and *target-type* is *file*, the program will not rotate any files until there are at least 500 in the target directory.

+### maximum-age < INTEGER >

+Specifies the maximum age (in days) of backup files/dirs that are allowed in a path before rotating will happen.
+Should be an integer.

+For example, when the *maximum-age* value is set to 30, and *target-type* is *file*, the program will not rotate any files that are newer than 30 days.

 ### paths < Array of Paths >